 So How Do You Figure Out Your Career Goals?

-For many, myself included, it was school that helped direct my path.
+For many, myself included, it was the school that helped direct my path.
 Before I went to University I took a wide variety of courses in my secondary education that opened my eyes to many new areas.
-Some I found fascinating and others I realized were not for me.
-It wasn’t until I needed an extra credit and took a paralegal course that I realized that I wanted to be a lawyer.
+Some I found fascinating and others I realized was not for me.
+It wasn’t until I needed extra credit and took a paralegal course that I realized that I wanted to be a lawyer.
 And a lawyer I became.

 How Else Can You Identify Your Career?

 For many of us, we’ve looked toward our families and friends.
 Through these relationships, you can learn what a day-in-the-life is for their professions and have the opportunity to learn first-hand what particular jobs are like and whether they capture your interest.
 For example, you often hear stories of three generations of police officers in a family.
 Or family businesses that have carried on throughout many generations.

 First, don’t panic.
 Let time be on your side.
 Take time to learn more about careers through career surveys, internet searches, job shadowing, and talking to friends and family.
 In addition, as mentioned above, school is a great way to become introduced to new topics that may spark your interest.